samwho/ThinkUp-GUI-Test-Runner/README.md

 ## USAGE

-To use the program you currently need to cd into the dist/ directory and run java -jar SimpleTestGUI.jar from there.
+To use the program you currently need to cd into the main directory directory and run java -jar dist/SimpleTestGUI.jar from there.

 To run tests, simply select a test file from the first list then select one or more test methods from